|

 of parchment.
 The bridge usually had a kind of "mustache"

-and the edges of the front were decorated in black and white blocked
+and the edges of the front were decorated, like with black and

 The sound is quite thin, lacking the basses, and